PostgREST/postgrest/docs/examples/users.md

 the results from this example for their auth.
 We will build a system for users to sign up, log in, manage their accounts, and for admins to manange other people's accounts.
-We will also see how to trigger outside events like sending signup validation emails.
+We will also see how to trigger outside events like sending password reset emails.

 Before jumping into the code, a little more about how the tokens work.
 Every JWT contains cryptographically signed *claims*.
 PostgREST cares specificaly about a claim called `role`.
-When a client includes a `role` claim PG executes their request using that database role.
+When a client includes a `role` claim PostgREST executes their request using that database role.

-How would a client include that claim?
+How would a client include a role claim, or claims in general?
 Without knowing the server JWT secret a client cannot create a claim.
-The only place to get a JWT is from the PG server or from another service sharing the secret and acting on its behalf.
-We'll use a stored procedure returning type `jwt_claims` which is a special type and causes the server to encrypt and sign the return value.
+The only place to get a JWT is from the PostgREST server or from another service sharing the secret and acting on its behalf.
+We'll use a stored procedure returning type `jwt_claims` which is a special type causing the server to encrypt and sign the return value.

 ### Storing Users and Passwords